Committed to Inclusion

 Examples of methods and techniques which have been used to accommodate students with disabilities have included: extended time for test taking, oral (as opposed to written) examinations, tutors, use of auxiliary aids (such as carbon-copy notebook paper), use of the Kurzweil reader (a computerized device that reads textbooks on audio tape), priority scheduling, use of a tape recorder for class lectures, access to learning specialists, notice to faculty regarding accommodation, classroom changes, and accessible on-campus housing.

 Because some physical and learning disabilities are not always apparent, patience and sensitivity are important for both the student and the faculty member.
 A faculty member who is alert to the possibility of a need for support on the part of a student may prove to be the agent of a tremendous change in the life of a disabled student.

-Resource brochures for faculty and students are available in the Office of Social Equity.
+Resource brochures for faculty and students are available in the office.

 Human Relations Committee

 The Human Relations Committee will assist the University in ensuring equal opportunity and access to educational, employment, and contract opportunities at Shippensburg University for all persons regardless of race, color, gender (sex), national origin, disability, or religious affiliation.